Snaipe/Criterion/doc/setup.rst

     $ meson build
     $ ninja -C build

-Installing the library and language files (Linux, OS X, FreeBSD)
+Installing the library and language files (Linux, macOS, FreeBSD)
 ----------------------------------------------------------------

 Run with an elevated shell: